Online M.A. (Biblical and Theological Studies)

 All credits online, except 2 sets of on campus courses

 Christian faith and evangelical conviction grow stronger when beliefs are sourced in the Bible, rather than in tradition or culture.
 In Western Seminary's Online M.A.
 (Biblical and Theological Studies), study of the Bible and theology leads to a richer experience of God, as well as the ability and desire to communicate His glory to others.
 You can train wherever you call home.

-Eighty years of gospel-centered instruction, and thirty years of innovation in distance learning mean that our Online campus offers exceptional online training from seasoned ministry practitioners.
+Ninety years of gospel-centered instruction, and thirty years of innovation in distance learning mean that our Online campus offers exceptional online training from seasoned ministry practitioners.
 Even more than advanced technology, it is the ongoing, personal connection to worldwide community that set this program apart.

 Bible and theology studies that stand apart